petteriTeikari/RSNA_kaggle_CT_wrangle/README.md

 ## HU Range Check

 Most of the `.dcm`s had air set at 0 HU (and the noise above it) and they are corrected to "correct" value of -1024 (plus the noise above it).
 You could re-check this, but most of the air values should be at and above -1000.
+This util reads in the HU intensity histograms saved during first pass.

 ## `kaggle_check_headers.R`